pep248/MasterThesis_HipFlexionExtensionOrthosis/README.md

-# Simulation and implementation of a muscular based controllers to asist gait using a hip flexion-extension hip orthosis
+# Simulation and implementation of a muscular based controllers to assist gait using a hip flexion-extension hip orthosis
 This repo compiles a set of useful files used during the realisation of the Master Thesis project "Simulation and implementation of a muscular based controllers to assist gait using a hip flexion-extension hip orthosis", as long as the [Final Master Thesis Report](https://github.com/pep248/MasterThesis_HipFlexionExtensionOrthosis/blob/main/JosepRuedaCollell_MasterThesis.pdf).

 ## Prerequisites